microsoft/FluidFramework/.changeset/solid-squids-hunt.md

 "section": deprecation
 ---

-Deprecate the Loader class and provide alternatives.
-Also deprecated the IHostLoader interface.
+Deprecate the Loader class and IHostLoader interface

 Deprecate the Loader class and IHostLoader interface and provide standalone APIs so the Host does not need to create a Loader object.
 Instead it can directly use APIs like `resolveContainer`